Equivalence Analysis between Counterfactual Regret Minimization and Online Mirror Descent: Abstract

 \section{Abstract}

-Counterfactual Regret Minimization (CFR) is a kind of regret minimization algorithm that minimizes the total regret by minimizing the local counterfactual regrets.
-CFRs have a fast convergence rate in practice and they have been widely used for solving large-scale imperfect-information Extensive-form games (EFGs).
-However, due to their locality, CFRs are difficult to analyze and extend.
-Follow-the-Regularized-Lead (FTRL) and Online Mirror Descent (OMD) algorithms are regret minimization algorithms in Online Convex Optimization.
-They are mathematically elegant but less practical in solving EFGs.
-In this paper, we provide a new way to analyze and extend CFRs, by proving that CFR with Regret Matching and CFR with Regret Matching+ are special forms of FTRL and OMD, respectively.
-With these equivalences, two new algorithms, which can be considered as the extensions of vanilla CFR and CFR+, are deduced from the perspective of FTRL and OMD.
-In these two variants, maintaining the local counterfactual regrets is not necessary anymore.
-The experiments show that the two variants converge faster than vanilla CFR and CFR+ in some EFGs.
+Follow-the-Regularized-Lead (FTRL) and Online Mirror Descent (OMD) are regret minimization algorithms for Online Convex Optimization (OCO), they are mathematically elegant but less practical in solving Extensive-Form Games (EFGs).
+Counterfactual Regret Minimization (CFR) is a technique for approximating Nash equilibria in EFGs.
+CFR and its variants have a fast convergence rate in practice, but their theoretical results are not satisfactory.
+In recent years, researchers have been trying to link CFRs with OCO algorithms, which may provide new theoretical results and inspire new algorithms.
+However, existing analysis is restricted to local decision points.
+In this paper, we show that CFRs with Regret Matching and Regret Matching+ are equivalent to special cases of FTRL and OMD, respectively.
+According to these equivalences, a new FTRL and a new OMD algorithm, which can be considered as extensions of vanilla CFR and CFR+, are derived.
+The experimental results show that the two variants converge faster than conventional FTRL and OMD, even faster than vanilla CFR and CFR+ in some EFGs.